 The CPMs around the world have nothing to do with earthly socio-economic status and everything to do with spiritual socio-economic status.

 This bursts a common myth about CPMs: that they only occur in poor societies.
 They more often occur in poor societies, perhaps because their physical poverty helps them recognize spiritual poverty.
 But CPMs are also taking place in educated communities and professional arenas.
 The key is not economic status but the status of the heart.

 The King’s ways are to take the spiritually bankrupt when they rely on Him and His Word in absolute dependence and use them to spread throughout the world as His change agents.
 In the West, we find it hard to imagine that a small group of poverty-stricken or poorly-educated believers and churches could grow like a mustard tree and become the largest tree in the garden.
 We find the speed of Church-Planting Movements of the world unbelievable precisely because we forget how the kingdom operates.
 It does not depend on human resources or engineering.

 And that’s what I love about CPMs: God taking bedraggled have-nots and shaming the haves.
 That’s our King!
 If we plant the right DNA of the kingdom in the right types of individuals, the growth of the kingdom is inevitable.
 It is critical that we get the beginnings right!
 We must start with the counterintuitive ways of the King.

 About the Author: Steve Smith planted a church in Los Angeles and then helped initiate a church planting movement (CPM) among an unreached people group in East Asia.
 He trained believers in CPM and worked with the International Mission Board (SBC) in reaching Southeast Asian Peoples.
 Steve graduated to heaven in March 2019.

-This article was first published in Unleashing the Gospel Through Storytelling, Nov/Dec 2013, page 28-31.
+This article was first published in Equipping the People of God for the Mission of God, May/June 2013 pages 28-31.
 It was used here with permission.